 The Wednesday Flea market is one of the most famous hippie markets in the world.
 It’s located on Anjuna beach and goes until sunset.

-40. Stop into Fara and buy an “India” scarf for the perfect souvenir.
+40. Buy an “India” scarf for the perfect souvenir from Fara.

 41. Make sure you negotiate with the vendors when you shop.